Creating a List of Direct Child Pages in Eleventy

 </dl>

-An alternative approach would be to define an Eleventy shortcode.
-Front matter data is not available to shortcodes and therefore has to be passed to the shortcode.
-The listing below contains the implementation of a shortcode subpagesIndex that accepts the nodes as well as the key:
+An alternative approach is to define an Eleventy shortcode.
+Because front matter data is not available to shortcodes, it must be passed explicitly.
+The listing below shows the implementation of the subpagesIndex shortcode, which accepts the nodes and the key:

 eleventyConfig.addShortcode('subpagesIndex', async function (nodes, key) {